devnich/python-programming/README.md

     lines = infile.readlines()
 ```

--   The context manager closes the file when you\'re done reading it
+- The context manager closes the file when you're done reading it
 - `"bouldercreek_09_2013.txt"` is the name of the file
 - `infile` is a variable that refers to the file on disk

 ## A file is a collection of lines

-`.readlines()` produces the file contents as a list of lines; each line
-is a string.
+`.readlines()` produces the file contents as a list of lines; each line is a string.

 ``` python
 print(len(text))